farisachugthai/viconf/.config/nvim/README.rst

 some corresponding ``let`` statements, but it only allows one to define a variable to one literal value.

+The set keyword in vim is best used when setting an option to a well defined string.

 ``let`` allows for scoping variables, and as Vim has an incredibly unintuitive system for coercing types, this will frequently come in handy.

+In addition, let is best used when an  expression requires evaluating a variable of some sort.

+.. todo::  Show the example of setting python_prog_host based on the VIRTUAL_ENV env var.

 Whitespace in Options
 ~~~~~~~~~~~~~~~~~~~~~